marderlab/STG-database-project/README.md

 password_tool.py
 ----------------

 This is a simple script that resets the Admin password, if it is ever forgotten.
-Simply run it from the terminal in the main project directory by python password_tool.py
+Run it from the terminal in the main project directory by $ python password_tool.py